Children with Sara CORNELL

 6) I am departing now from Hannibal/Barlow`s outline in ..."Sons of John Briggs/Taunton" and am going to lump together the NY Briggs lines:

--The Colonial Ancestry of the Family of John Greene Briggs, son of Job Briggs and Patience Greene, and Isabel Gibbs De Groff, daughter of William Stoutenburgh De Groff, and Susan Hopkins, by Henry Tallmadge Briggs & John Greene Briggs [This is the line for John Briggs of Dutchess County, NY]
+-The Colonial Ancestry of the Family of John Greene Briggs, son of Job Briggs and Patience Greene, and Isabel Gibbs De Groff, daughter of William Stoutenburgh De Groff, and Susan Hopkins, by Henry Tallmadge Briggs & John Greene Briggs [This is the line for John Briggs of Dutchess County, NY] -A Partial Record of the Descendants of Walter Briggs of Westchester, NY pub.
+Fairbanks, Briggs, & Co.
+1878 (is in the NYPub Library)

 I am less familiar with the NY lines so perhaps somebody else could advise as to the earliest ones.
 I have been told that some of the genealogies therein are a bit controvertial as to accuracy...